xkfengxd227/FN-Implementations/README.md

 Implementations of the Furthest Neighbor Datastructure used for the experiments in "Approximate Furthest Neighbor in High Dimensions"

 ## After download the original codes, encountered some build error, like
-some build error, like
 ```/lib/x86_64-linux-gnu/libc.so.6: error adding symbols: Bad value
 ```
 to fix it, we need